T

 shopping

-• Spin on the bull mosaic for good luck (a local tradition).
+• Spin on the bull mosaic for good luck (though it's a bit of a tourist cliché!).

 3. Afternoon